Filipino Americans (

 The term Filipino American is sometimes shortened to Fil-Am[15] or Pinoy.[16]
 Another term which has been used is Philippine Americans.[17]
 The earliest appearance of the term Pinoy (feminine Pinay), was in a 1926 issue of the Filipino Student Bulletin.[18]
 Some Filipinos believe that the term Pinoy was coined by Filipinos who came to the United States to distinguish themselves from Filipinos living in the Philippines.[19]
 Beginning in 2017, started by individuals who identify with the LGBT+ Filipino American population, there is an effort to adopt the term FilipinX; this new term has faced opposition within the broader overseas Filipino diaspora, within the Philippines, and in the United States, with some who are in opposition believing it is an attempt of a "colonial imposition".[20]

-Louisiana in 1763,[24] where they were called "Manilamen" and at least one served in the
+Spanish Louisiana, in 1763,[25] the settlers there were called "Manilamen" and they served in the

 Battle of New Orleans during the closing stages of the